Catalina Classic Race is a Mental Challenge

 I was introduced to my first paddleboarding experience about 6 years ago after borrowing an old downwind paddleboard and thinking “Ironman me” could do a 3-hour 12-mile race, “cold turkey”.
 I had never been on a paddleboard in my life and I decided to do my first race of 12 miles which was really stupid.
 The race was 6 miles upwind to the R10 buoy from the Hermosa Beach pier and 6 miles downwind back.
 I made it about 4 miles offshore into a cold headwind and with cold water crashing on my body and quickly decided I was too cold to go on.
 I hailed the lead Body Glove boat as it was passing by to pick me up as it was escorting the race leader back from the R10 buoy.
 Ok, I failed at my first race and this sport was harder than I thought and now had a new challenge to overcome . . . the ocean elements.

-I waited about two years before I finally got the bug to try it again and I purchased my first 17 foot paddleboard from a guy in Malibu.
-I was hooked and spent a few years learning the technique with the South Bay Donkey's (paddleboard group).
+I waited about two years before I finally got the bug to try it again and I purchased my first 17-foot paddleboard from a guy in Malibu.
+I was hooked and spent a few years learning the technique with the South Bay Donkeys (paddleboard group).
 Tips like pinkie first to preserve your shoulders (Kyle Daniels), how to catch the tiniest of bumps in water (Matt Walls), how to choose a board that is right for you (Scott Rusher), and finally how to master balance on my knees.

-For three consequent summers I was always asked by the Donkey’s, “are you going to do the Classic this year”?
+For three consecutive summers, I was always asked by the Donkeys, “are you going to do the Classic this year”?
 My response was always, “I will do it when my escort boat crew falls easily into place”.
 All the stars became aligned in the winter of 2010 as I learned that a good friend Ken Deemer was going to store the Katie B, 45-foot boat in Huntington Beach for the Summer, up from Mexico.
 I had to take advantage of the opportunity and I no longer had any excuses not to try the race with Ken Deemer as my boat crew.
 My escort boat was booked and now I had to find the time and discipline to put the training miles in before the race.

 I am an avid runner and usually log a minimum of 35 miles per week over about 4 days.
 I try and do some running crossing training throughout the week on the off days to keep my running legs, lower back, and knees functioning properly as I near the age of 37.
 Getting older isn’t easier on the body for recovering and paddle cross-training is a key element to recovery.
 Running is fairly easy to do in Southern California over 365 days per year and there are very few times that the weather was a factor limiting my training.

-As a runner, you have much more control over the elements by how I dress and prepare for a marathon.
+As a runner, you have much more control over the elements by how you dress and prepare for a marathon.
 Run in Phoenix and you know what you will get dry hot temperatures.
 Run in the mountains and the temperatures will have predictable extremes and the oxygen levels will be low.
 Race in Kona and you know it will be windy, humid, and hot.
 Physical and mental training preparation is predictable and fairly easy to simulate to give you confidence prior to a race.
 However, ocean racing is unpredictable and you must be prepared for hundreds of different types of conditions.
 No day is ever the same on the ocean which makes it exciting but also a challenge.

 Ask any Catalina Classic veteran to describe their channel crossing experience and they always seem to have a sparkle in their eye.
-The conversation always ends with, “you gotta do it, Jeff”.
+The conversation always ends with, “You gotta do it, Jeff”.
 After three years of trying to master the techniques and learning from all the locals (Donkeys) in the water, I finally could register for the longest race in the US which finished near my home.
 The Catalina Classic is 32 miles from Two Harbors on Catalina Island to Manhattan Beach pier.
-The race starts at 6 am and the cut off time is 3 pm at Manhattan Beach pier.
+The race starts at 6 am and the cut-off time is 3 pm at Manhattan Beach pier.
 Why does the race start in the dark and so early?
 Elements.

 As a 35 mile per week runner, I don’t carry much muscle mass or body fat to keep my core warm and that is an immediate disadvantage in the sport of paddleboarding.
 Most of the guys and gals in the sport hate running because they usually carry a lot more upper body mass which helps them regulate their core body temperatures.
 Wetsuits can keep your body warm and prevent you from getting hypothermia but they also slow you down and restrict your movement on the board.
 They also can work against you when the sun comes out and cause you to overheat.
 Dehydration then becomes a problem by sweating too much and you can’t drink enough water to stay hydrated.

 The summer of 2010 has been one of the coldest summers on record and anyone who has lived in the South Bay can’t remember a summer like it.
 The ocean water temperature is typically a reliable 67+ degrees throughout the summers and occasionally hits 70 with warmer air temperatures.
 However, this summer the ocean has averaged about 5 degrees colder than normal and barely hitting 62 degrees.
 The air temperature in Southern California near the beach averages between 55-65 degrees for 12 months of the year.
 If the air gets much above or below 57 to 67 it is very rare because of the power of the ocean to regulate the air temperature.
-This has been “lost summer” without much sunshine as the marine layer has been present almost every day.
+This has been a “lost summer” without much sunshine as the marine layer has been present almost every day.
 It played a factor in the training throughout the summer and many racers opted not to do the race because they feared the colder temperatures.

 My race weekend started out with a boat ride over to Emerald Bay on the Katie B which is a 45-foot fishing boat with 5 bunks and 2 bathrooms.
 We strapped my paddleboard to the starboard railing of the boat to save room.
 On the way over we happened to see several grey whales and a couple of very large blue whales which is extremely rare for Southern Califonia.
 Was it the colder water possibly keeping them here?
 As we motored over the water temperatures were reading 59 degrees in the middle of the channel and my fear started to set in.
 Did I pick the wrong year to do the race?

-My nerves really started to creep up after I arrived on the island and begin to get a feeling for the cold water and air.
+My nerves really started to creep up after I arrived on the island and began to get a feeling for the cold water and air.
 My first night's sleep was awful even after a few beers and laughs with my crew to calm the nerves.
 I am not sure if I even slept more the two hours the entire night tossing and turning in my bunk.
 The next day Ken and I went for a two-hour hike to check out the island which was helpful to take my mind off of the race for a while.
-It worked for a while but probably wasn’t a good idea considering I had to hike four miles in the hills with flip flops.
-I forgot my running shoes but needed to get off the boat for a while and stretch the legs.
+It worked for a while but probably wasn’t a good idea considering I had to hike four miles in the hills with flip-flops.
+I forgot my running shoes but needed to get off the boat for a while and stretch my legs.

 That evening the pre-race dinner didn’t do a whole lot to calm my nerves sensing the anxiety in the other paddlers.
-After one night of no sleep, I was still thinking, “this is crazy, this is crazy, this is crazy”.
-The logical right side of my brain kept questioning if this race is soo fun than why are only 85 guys doing it this year and 50% of the field were rookies?
+After one night of no sleep, I was still thinking, “This is crazy, this is crazy, this is crazy”.
+The logical right side of my brain kept questioning if this race is so fun then why are only 85 guys doing it this year and 50% of the field were rookies?
 It became apparent that not many people returned to do the Catalina Classic twice and I was about to discover why.
 Millions of people have done running marathons each year and a few hundred thousand people have done Ironman triathlons.
 I would bet only a couple of thousand people have ever done the Catalina Classic race.
 Was I crazy and is there something I don’t know?

 I tried to eat the Mexican dinner provided to all of the racers and the boat crew but my stomach was already too nervous to digest anything.
 After the race directors gave their safety and rules speeches, each racer introduced themselves around the courtyard one by one.
 “Jeff Cohn from Hermosa Beach and this is my first Classic”.
 Only a handful of women were in the race and the total race numbers were down from previous years to only 85.
 Perhaps veterans were taking the year off due to the cold weather.
-I almost threw up at the end of the safety speech as one of the race directors said with fear in his voice, “there are only two things that scare me in this race . . . fog and hypothermia.
+I almost threw up at the end of the safety speech as one of the race directors said with fear in his voice, “There are only two things that scare me in this race . . . fog and hypothermia.
 Be safe and escort boats keep an eye on your paddler because hypothermia can set in quickly and it's hard to reverse.”
 Wow, something new to worry about before another horrible night of zero sleep.

 The next morning I crawled out of my bunk on the boat after not sleeping for the second night in a row.
 I tried everything to get my mind off of the race but I just couldn’t stop thinking about what if I am too cold?
 Should I wear a wetsuit or will I be too warm in it?
 I had all the confidence in the world that the race was not going to be as physically demanding as a running marathon or Ironman.
 During training, I had successfully completed a 24-mile paddle three weeks earlier and we averaged 4.8 MPH and my confidence soared.
 Recovering from this paddle only took a day or two because there wasn’t much impact unlike running.